Lance, Colby,

 Even though I believe such concepts are in fact truths, when I got near the end of finishing this letter, I questioned whether I should send it to you.
 I’m thinking these guys are for sure going to wonder who is this guy?
 I’ve tried to understand why I was driven to search for a way to inquire about Joan and then asked to write this letter.
 In the end all my debating was needless, as I don’t believe it was ever in my control to make the decision.
 Basically, two worlds have been bridged and there is no explaining such life experiences.
 We can only accept them and because they’re tinged with an air of mystery and uncertainty it makes it all the more important for us to try and accept that which is beyond our touch, sight and comprehension.

-What I am certain of is, Joan was and continues to be, beyond special.
-Steve
+What I am certain of is, Jeanne was and continues to be, beyond special.
+Sean